farjadA/toto/README.md

 ## BOOM (Benchmark of Observability Metrics)

 **BOOM** (**B**enchmark **o**f **O**bservability **M**etrics) is a large-scale, real-world time series dataset designed for evaluating models on forecasting tasks in complex observability environments.
 Composed of real-world metrics data, and captures the irregularity, structural complexity, and heavy-tailed statistics typical of production observability data.

-Unlike synthetic or curated benchmarks, BOOM reflects the full diversity and unpredictability of operational signals observed in distributed systems, covering infrastructure, networking, databases, security, and application-level metrics.
+Unlike synthetic or curated benchmarks, **BOOM** reflects the full diversity and unpredictability of operational signals observed in distributed systems, spanning infrastructure, networking, databases, security, and application-level metrics.

-Note: the metrics comprising BOOM were generated from internal monitoring of pre-production environments, and **do not** include any customer data.
+> **Note:** The metrics comprising **BOOM** were collected from internal monitoring of pre-production environments and **do not** include any customer data.

-For example evaluations of different time series models on the BOOM dataset, see the [boom](boom) folder in this repository.
+For example evaluations of time series models on the **BOOM** dataset, see the [`boom`](boom) folder in this repository.

+All **BOOM** datasets are available from this [public S3 bucket](https://origin-static-assets.s3.us-east-1.amazonaws.com/download/BOOM.zip).

 ## Citation